cytopia/devilbox/docs/FAQ.md

 **Why do the user/group permissions of log/ or cfg/ directories show 1000?**

 Uid and Gid are set to 1000 by default.
 You can alter them to match the uid/gid of your current user.
 Open the `.env` file and change the sections `NEW_UID` and `NEW_GID`.
 When you start up the devilbox, the php-container will use these values for its user.

+**Can I not just comment out the service in the `.env` file?**

+No, don't do this.
+This will lead to unexpected behaviour (different versions will be loaded).
+The `.env` file allows you to configure the devilbox, but not to start services selectively.

+**Are there any required services that must/will always be started?**

+Yes. `http` and `php` will automatically always be started (due to dependencies inside `docker-compose.yml`) if you specify them or not.